C2SM/git-course/beginner/Exercise_2_switch_branches.md

 ```

 We can easily switch between these branches using the `git switch` command.
-Don't worry -> Git will keep all your work done on that branch.
+Don't worry -> Git will keep all your committed work on that branch.

 5. Switch back to *main* branch:
 ```bash